wassemashaik/ai-voice-assistant/readme.md

-# 🧠 Voice Assistant Agent
+# 🧠 AI Voice Assistant Agent

 A smart AI-powered assistant that can **transcribe meeting audio**, **respond intelligently**, and even **speak its replies aloud** — as if it attended the meeting on your behalf.